Lifts: Avoid Penalties From Health and Safety Official

 Teach your technicians to check their lifts daily prior to using them.
 If they are unsure of what to look for, ALI’s Lifting It Right program (can be purchased at www.autolift.org) provides some basic guidelines.
 The material covered in the program includes the following examples.

-For two-post and inground lift telescoping arms, check the over-travel stops for wear, swivel points for sufficient lubrication and metal pieces for stress cracks, weld breaks or permanent bending.
+For two-post and inground lift telescoping arms, check the over-travel stops for wear, swivel points for sufficient lubrication and metal pieces for stress cracks, breaks in need of the best welder or permanent bending.
 Cables and chains should be free of debris and serviced professionally if excessive slack is present.
 Salt, sand, water and dirt can work their way into plunger housings and bearings, so make sure the lift is washed regularly and corrosion is taken care of as soon as it is noticed.